ToolJet/ToolJet/docs/docs/getting-started.md

 | duration       | {{components.taskDurationInput.value}}  |
 | dateoftask       | {{components.taskDateInput.value}}  |
 | taskdescription       | {{components.taskDescriptionInput.value}}  |

+We are using custom code for **Keys** to access the data available in the App-Builder.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/quickstart-guide/add-log-config.png" alt="Configuration for the addLog query" />